hypatia-of-sva/alad/README.md

         #include "alad.h"

 This will pull in all OpenAL symbols except the functions.
-Initalize with
+Initalize those with

         aladLoadAL(NULL);